 Some dividend income funds are closed-end funds.
 In one of these funds, a fixed amount of stocks are traded on the open market rather than being held and tracked for gains and losses.
 Before choosing a closed-end income fund, make sure you know the unique risks and pluses of closed-end funds.
 They do not work in the same way most open-end mutual funds work.

 Some closed-end funds follow a dividend capture strategy.
 This means the fund buys stocks just before the ex-dividend date and sells the stock after the payment is made.
 Since most dividend-paying stocks pay gains quarterly, if the fund owned a static portfolio, it would capture four proceed payments a year.
 Instead, by rolling the stocks in the fund based on their ex-dividend dates, the fund is able to capture five payments a year, rather than four.
 This plan can result in a higher distribution rate.
 It can also result in capital losses or gains since this type of fund is quickly moving in and out of stocks.

 Dividend Income Index Funds

-Like a dividend income fund, these funds are designed to produce and pay out regular income.
-Instead of owning dividend paying stocks, these funds own a diversified portfolio of stocks and bonds which are managed to achieve a long-term return that will allow the fund to pay out a set amount of income each month.
+If you are looking for an income fund because you want monthly income when you retire from your job, think about using a retirement income fund.
+Like a dividend income fund, these funds are designed to produce and pay out income on a routine basis.
+Instead of owning dividend-paying stocks, these funds own a diverse group of stocks and bonds that are manage to gain a long-term return that will allow the fund to pay out a set amount of income each month.